joshjdevl/libsodium-jni/README.md

 Everything has been tested and working on ubuntu 12.04 32bit and 64 bit, macos, and Android

 gpg2 --keyserver hkp://pool.sks-keyservers.net --recv-keys 4524D716

+### SWIG Extensions

+SWIG is used to generate the Java JNI bindings.
+This means that the same interface definition can be used to generate bindings for all languages supported by SWIG.